Stanchfield, Minnesota

 Stanchfield is an unincorporated community and census-designated place (CDP) in Stanchfield Township, Isanti County, Minnesota, United States.
 As of the 2020 census, its population was 103.

-Isanti County Roads 3 and 36; and State Highway 65 (MN 65) are three of the main routes in the community.
-The community is located between Cambridge and Braham.
+Isanti County Roads 3 and 36 and State Highway 65 (MN 65) are three of the main routes in the community.
+The community is between Cambridge and Braham.
 Grandy is nearby.

-Trollin and Section lakes are located nearby.
+Trollin and Section lakes are nearby.

 Notable person

 Wendell Erickson (1925-2018), educator and Minnesota state legislator, was born in Stanchfield.